Advantages and Disadvantages of Savings Account

 Why do high-yield savings accounts pay a higher interest rate?
 Because unlike traditional banks that have to pay for buildings, employees, ATMs, etc., online banks simply don’t have those costs so they can afford to pay a higher interest rate.

-Takeaway: Get paid for simply keeping money in a high-yield savings account!
+Takeaway: Get paid for simply keeping money in a savings account!

 Disadvantages of Savings Account